aadijain/SOP/README.md

 # SOP
-sample code for 2011 Paper:
+sample code for feature-extraction based on Algorithm described in the 2011 Paper:

 Prediction-based geometric feature extraction for 2D laser scanner Yilu Zhao, Xiong Chen ∗